Manifestor-cc/usage-guide/docs/bypasses/ubisoft.md

 ### 2. In the side panel, click on Depots
 ![](images/ec511dbf-7a11-4a7f-a7fd-6340a12e7fa9.png)

-### 3. Click on the ID of the configuration that’s named as the game
+### 3. Click on the ID of the configuration that's named as the game
 Example for The Crew 2:

 ![](images/cfb54567-6acf-4896-b242-ea065956fded.png)